developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/multibarcode1/index.md

 1. **Launch the sample app**.
 It should appear similar to the image below:
   <img alt="image" style="height:400px" src="MultiBarcode.png"/>

-2. **Select the desired scanner, point the device at a UDI scan target with multiple barcodes and tap the Scan button**.<br>The status area should appear similar to the image below:
+2. **Select the desired scanner, point the device at a scan target that contains multiple barcodes and tap the Scan button**.<br>The status area should appear similar to the image below:

   <img alt="image" style="height:400px" src="MultiBarcode_scan.png"/>